Legal Guidance for LGBTQ+ Couples: Divorce, Parenting & Financial Settlements

 Here are some of the options that may be appropriate:

-• Child arrangements order (CAO): this is a binding court order that prioritises the welfare of the child and sets out the arrangements for the child, including where they will live, which parent they spend time with and on what frequency this contact occurs.
+• Child Arrangements Order (CAO): this is a binding court order that prioritises the welfare of the child and sets out the arrangements for the child, including where they will live, which parent they spend time with and on what frequency this contact occurs.
 Depending on the age of the child, their wishes will be taken into account to an extent, but their needs and welfare will be paramount.
 If you reach an agreement as to child arrangements, you can formalise this into a CAO.
 If you are unable to reach an agreement, you can issue court proceedings to establish an arrangement, which will then be formalised into a CAO.

 Financial remedy proceedings

-As with divorce, same-sex couples are entitled to the same financial remedies as opposite-sex couples.
+On divorce, same-sex couples are entitled to the same financial remedies as opposite-sex couples.

 Often, parties to the proceedings will assert that any assets obtained before the marriage are non-marital and should not be shared between the parties.

-This can be more difficult for same-sex couples, as same-sex marriage was only legalised in 2013 in England and Wales, which means there will be married couples who may have cohabited for a longer period before they were able to marry.
+This can be more difficult for same-sex couples, as same-sex marriage was only legalised in 2014 in England and Wales, which means there will be married couples who may have cohabited for a longer period before they were able to marry.

 Contact Our Lawyers